Novial

 Novial is an international auxiliary language (IAL) created by Danish linguist Otto Jespersen in 1928.
 It was designed to facilitate communication between speakers of different native languages.
-The name of the language is a blend of the Novial word novi (meaning 'new") and IAL.
+The name of the language is an acronymic compound of the Novial word novi (meaning 'new') and IAL.

 Jespersen had been an early supporter of another international auxiliary language, Ido, a reformed version of Esperanto, before leaving to create his own language in 1928.

 Novial's vocabulary is borrowed largely from the Romance and Germanic languages, while its analytic grammar is influenced by English.

 Novial was introduced in Jespersen's book An International Language in 1928.
 It was updated in his dictionary Novial Lexike in 1930, and further modifications were proposed in the 1930s, but the language became dormant with Jespersen's death in 1943.